 Over time, asbestos fibers begin to scar the linings, eventually turning into cancerous cells and tumors.
 In turn, diseases such as mesothelioma, asbestosis, and asbestos-related lung cancer can develop.

-If you think you’ve been exposed to asbestos, seek medical treatment immediately and be sure to tell a physician that you’re concerned about asbestos exposure.
-Many people forgo treatment for far too long since the symptoms of mesothelioma greatly mimic more common ailments, such as the flu or a cold.
+If you think you’ve been exposed to asbestos, seek medical treatment immediately.
+Tell a physician that you’re concerned about asbestos exposure.
+Mesothelioma is often diagnosed late because the symptoms are similar to more common illnesses.

 The Department of Defense (DoD) Base Realignment and Closure (BRAC) Commission requested MINSY shut down in 1993.
-By 1996, the shipyard’s naval operations were officially done.
+By 1996, the shipyard’s naval operations had officially stopped.

 Page Edited by Patient Advocate Dave Foster

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.